ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 in Photo's preferences before you import your photos.

-That way they will stay on disk were they are, Photos will just reference
+That way they will stay on your hard drive where they are, Photos will just reference

 them, and you won't double memory usage, because your photos will be stored